 The Trustees review the strategy used for the Default Investment Option at least every three years and in response to any significant change in investment policy or the demographic profile of relevant members.
 The performance of the Default Investment Option is monitored quarterly, with the Trustees reviewing reports from the provider at Trustee meetings to ensure the net of fees returns are consistent with the aims of the strategy.
-The Trustees undertook an investment strategy review during 2019 which encompassed the Default Investment Option and other investment options available.
-The Trustees decided to rename the 'Global Equity lifestyle - targeting annuity purchase' to the 'Legacy Global Equity lifestyle - targeting annuity purchase' to make it clear this was a previous investment option.
-No other changes were made to the Plan's investment options and the Trustees agreed that the current Default Investment Option remained suitable.

 6.1.
-The aims of the Default Investment Option (the Diversified Lifestyle - targeting drawdown strategy)3 targets income drawdown at retirement is likely to reflect a typical member's choice of how they take benefits at retirement.
+The aims of the Default Investment Option (the Diversified Lifestyle - Targeting Drawdown strategy)

-Based on the Trustees' understanding of members' circumstances, and having regard to likely future developments, the Trustees believe that an investment strategy that
+Based on the Trustees' understanding of members' circumstances, and having regard to likely future developments, the Trustees believe that an investment strategy that targets income drawdown at retirement is likely to reflect a typical member's choice of how they take benefits at retirement.